jmarkk/CrowPanel-ESP32-4.2-weather-station/README.md

 ![IMG_7173](https://github.com/user-attachments/assets/415caaca-9e34-4ed2-b476-34497108d246)

-This project is an Arduino-based weather station that displays real-time weather data and a clock on a GxEPD2-compatible e-paper display.
+This project is an Arduino-based weather station that displays real-time weather data and a clock on a CrowPanel ESP32 4.2inch e-paper display.
 It fetches weather data from OpenWeatherMap and sensor readings via MQTT, updating the display with relevant icons and values.

 **This project uses the CrowPanel ESP32 4.2inch E-paper HMI Display.**